Skip to content

 • Special education services: Are provided by schools under an Individual Education Plan and can include a range of services and accommodations for social communication deficits, restricted interests and repetitive behaviors.
 This can include special classes for very young children to address language, social skills and other needs.

 • Medication: A child psychiatrist can evaluate for other mental health conditions and prescribe medication if appropriate.
-For example, autism-related irritability can be reduced by medications such as aripiprazole and risperidone (the two medications approved by the Food and Drug Administration for irritability associated with autism), prescribed judiciously by a knowledgeable clinician in collaboration with the child's parents.
+For example, autism-related irritability that does not respond to behavioral interventions can be reduced by medications such as aripiprazole and risperidone (the two medications approved by the Food and Drug Administration for irritability associated with autism), prescribed judiciously by a knowledgeable clinician in collaboration with the child's parents.
 (Read more in the Parents' Medication Guide from the American Academy of Child and Adolscent Psychiatry and APA)

-Several complementary and alternative interventions involving special diets and supplements have been tried over the years by parents/caregivers seeking ways to help their child with autism function better.
-To date compelling evidence has not been found to clearly recommend any such specific interventions.
+Several complementary and alternative interventions involving special diets and supplements have been tried over the years.
+Most of these interventions, including therapies, diets, and "natural treatment," do not have scientific evidence supporting them and can lead to false expectations.
+Parents should be very cautious about treatments that are advertised as being able to "cure" autism.
 Research into these types of interventions continues, and parents/caregivers interested in them should discuss them with their child's treating clinician.

 Additional information can be found in the Expert Q&A section.